TubercularOx/darkhaunter/Geekery/xykon.md

 ### Sudden Maximize or Sudden Still

 With Sudden Maximize, once per day, Xykon could maximize a spell without increasing its spell level.
 He doesn't need to decide in advance which spell or when to use it.
 Likewise for Sudden Still.
+This brings Xykon down to 21+, since he still needs Epic Spellcasting, but Rich has told us that his level is higher than Serini's, and Serini is "low epic," hence 22+ is a floor in this case.

 ### Choosing